 Project Location

-The population restoration project will take place in South Wales, within the Upper Ely landscape encompassing the towns of Llantrisant and Tonyrefail.
-Despite its UK significance the Upper Ely marsh fritillary population is declining and has been in steady, continuous decline for at least 25 years.
+The population restoration project is taking place in South Wales, within the Upper Ely landscape encompassing the towns of Llantrisant and Tonyrefail.
+Despite its UK significance the Upper Ely Marsh Fritillary population is declining and has been in steady, continuous decline for at least 25 years.

 A key area for the butterfly is Llantrisant Common, situated to the south of the landscape and covering an area of over 113 ha of contiguous rhôs pasture habitat.
-A combination of historic and current extensive cattle grazing has created the ideal habitat for marsh fritillaries with an abundance of devil’s-bit scabious and other wetland vegetation.
+A combination of historic and current extensive cattle grazing has created the ideal habitat for Marsh Fritillaries with an abundance of Devil’s-bit Scabious and other wetland vegetation.
+Despite this, the butterfly has not been seen on the Common in over 20 years.